 Emma has won a multitude of awards for her contribution to journalism spanning her entire career.
 At the 2012 Arqiva Commercial Radio Awards Emma was named Best Newcomer followed by two consecutive mentions on the annual lists of the Radio Academy’s 30 under 30 list.
 The previous year Red magazine placed Emma on the 20 under 30 Hot List feature.

 Emma is a highly regarded and trusted journalist having achieved the status of Digital Journalist of the Year 2011 by the Association of Online Publishers and then Digital Writer of the Year 2011 at the Online Media Awards.
 She is a confident after dinner host who often is seen chairing live events such as the Telegraph Question Time at The Hay Festival, evenings at the prestigious 30 club and the Southbank Centre’s Women of the World festival.
 Not only is she busy hosting big events, but she also regularly makes documentaries for Radio 4 and the BBC World Service and is a proud, long-term volunteer for Smartworks; a charity with a main goal to get disadvantaged women back into a workplace, which perfectly coincides with Emma’s passion.

 Emma is a confident after dinner speaker with a wealth of experience.
 At her TEDx Talk she spoke about her passion of female ambition and she is known to deliver an extremely thought-provoking talk on The Secrets That Snails Can Teach Women About Success where she develops the concept that women are just as ambitious as men.

-To book Emma Barnett as the technology speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing firstname.lastname@example.org or by calling a booking agent directly on0207 1010 553.
+To book Emma Barnett as the technology speaker for your corporate event, function or conference, simply contact the Champions Speakers agency using the contact details below:

 - Digital Technology